The Mission Continues: Veterans Puerto Rico evacuees

 "I went up against a handful of suicide bombers in American uniforms and ended up stepping directly on an old Russian land mine in the process," Withers said.

-But he called it a "happy accident," because troops called the mission and saved his life in the process, allowing him to focus on his personal mission -- to "alleviate suffering wherever I can find it."
+But he called it a "happy accident," because troops called the mission and saved his life in the process, allowing him to focus on his personal mission.

-Watching the community come together after the Pulse shooting and hurricanes Irma and Maria inspired him to establish his nonprofit.
+Watching the community come together after the Pulse shooting and hurricanes Irma and Maria inspired him to volunteer with the nonprofit.

 Read: Puerto Rico: Needs go unmet more than 6 months after Hurricane Maria